 Instructional designers are always looking for innovative technologies to support the learning process.
 Using technology for learning can help build literacy skills (Lambe, 2007; McLinden, McCall, Hinton, & Weston, 2010).
 However, when students are immersed in a learning experience, and technology is their only means of communication and access to information, a certain level of technology literacy becomes as much a prerequisite (McLinden et al., 2010) as a learning outcome.
 The result is an additional layer of challenge especially for the more novice technology users (Nelson, 2007).

 McLinden, et al. (2006) focused on computer literacy as an aspect of student interaction with mediating technology when participating in online PBL.
 80% of students had little or no experience with course-management systems or contributing to online discussions.
 Students also reported difficulties participating in synchronous communication events because of their keyboarding skills.
 This last finding is consistent with the research of Donnelly (2006).
 In other studies, while the researchers do not directly attribute low achievement to knowledge of supporting tools, they do consider the potential of the relationship between those two aspects (Jeong & Hmelo-Silver, 2010).
-Overbaugh and Lin (2006) found that online students needed more help and this may require training on the supporting technologies (e.g. using a discussion board).
+Overbaugh and Lin (2006) found that online students needed more technical help than students in traditional classrooms, and this may require training on the supporting technologies (e.g. using a discussion board).
 In a study about multiple scaffolds supporting geography problem solving, Doering and Veletsianos (2007) found that the scaffold that provided guidance in learning the supporting technology (video tutorials) had a positive and significant relationship with problem-solving ability.
 However, it also increased students' self-reported cognitive load.
 Students felt frustrated because of their lack of knowledge of the tool and wanted additional time to solve the problem.

 Another study provided evidence on how the lack of knowledge on working with the technologies and their novelty features can interfere with learning.
 Omale, Hung, Luetkehans, and Cooke-Plagwitz (2009) examined how avatars, 3D space, and bubble dialogue boxes affect the social, cognitive and teaching presences of participants in 3D multi-user virtual environments (3D MUVE’s).
 Briefly, cognitive presence refers to the ability of learners to construct meaning making through communication; teaching presence refers to design and facilitation of the learning experience; social presence relates to the ability of learners to project themselves as “real people” (Garrison, Anderson, & Archer, 1999).
 These researchers found that, while 3D MUVE’s can be engaging, their features can also drive learners off task.
 The ability to “see” each other and walk around a virtual environment was positive for social presence.
 Cognitive presence did not benefit as much due to students’ lack of knowledge of the tool and the novelty of its features.